HOME OF THE ORIGINAL REAL-TIME BIDDING® (RTB) MANAGEMENT SERVICES FOR DYNAMIC PRICING AND MOBILE DIGITAL ADVERTISING ALSO KNOWN AS OpenRTB®

 By obtaining a patent license, app developers will be able to earn 80%-95% of the wining bids instead of the 30%-50% they are getting now.

 INTERACTIVE ADVERTISING BUREAU MEMBERS

-Patent licenses will be issued to all Real-Time Bidding® supply chain participants members of the Interactive Advertising Bureau in a FRAND basis.
+Patent licenses will be issued to all Real-Time Bidding® supply chain participants members of the Interactive Advertising Bureau.